Stonehearst Asylum: Plot

 During the New Year's celebration, Finn murders a female patient, who is carried away by Timbs.
 Convinced that something must be done, Newgate attempts to spike the champagne with chloral hydrate.
 He is caught, and Lamb prepares Newgate for shock therapy.
 Newgate reveals to Graves that he came to the asylum to rescue her after he saw her at the Oxford demonstration.
 Lamb grants Newgate a final request: to look at a picture of Graves that he keeps in his pocket.
 When the picture turns out to be of one of Lamb's victims, the shock causes Lamb to stagger out of the room.
 Finn attempts to take control, but Graves and Newgate lead a revolt against him, as the other patients have become scared of his violent nature.

 As Finn is electrocuted to death by Arthur, he bursts into flames which cause a fire to break out.
 Graves leads the patients out of the building, and Newgate leaves to find Lamb, who is near-comatose from the guilt over his actions.
 Flashbacks reveal that Lamb, a military doctor, executed his patients who were suffering from horrific war wounds as a form of mercy killing.
 After they rescue the others, Newgate asks Graves to leave with him, but she says that she cannot be with him because he is normal.
 Newgate says that he is not normal, as he is in love with her, and has a secret to tell her.

 Some time later, Graves' husband and the Oxford professor arrive to be greeted by Timbs, now the new gatekeeper.
 The professor asks for Mrs. Graves' release, but Mrs. Pike says that Newgate already released her.
 The Oxford professor reveals that he is actually Dr. Edward Newgate, and the man they knew is an escaped mental patient with pseudologia fantastica.
 Upon hearing this, Lamb (playing chess with Salt) becomes amused and stifles a laugh in front of both visitors.
 Eliza and the imposter Newgate are shown in Tuscany, Italy, where they are known as Dr. and Mrs. Lamb.
 The two dance happily and embrace in the garden of another asylum, run peacefully by nuns.

 Production

 Principal photography began in Bulgaria on June 21, 2013.
 On July 31, 2014, the film's title Eliza Graves was changed to Stonehearst Asylum.

 Soundtrack

 On November 25, 2013, John Debney was set to score the music for the film.
 The soundtrack was released digitally on October 14, 2014, and was released physically on November 11.

 Reception

 Box office

-Stonehearst Asylum has earned a total worldwide gross of $3.2 million.
+Stonehearst Asylum earned a total worldwide gross of $3.2 million.